owncloud/docs/docs/the-branching-workflow.md

 **Note:** [the default version of the docs](https://doc.owncloud.com) comes from `master`.

+In addition to these three active branches, documentation changes (additions, corrections, and deprecations) are backported to some of the earlier branches.
+This may seem like a strange thing to do, given that only the latest two branches reflect [the currently supported ownCloud versions].

+However, given ownCloud's age, there are a significant number of installations in active use which do not use one of the two latest versions.
+So, where possible, older documentation branches are updated so that administrators of these older installations have the most correct documentation available for their version.

 ## Workflow Aim

 This approach aims to do two things: